Like a xylophone, but bigger and more fabulous -- just like Brian.

 "Marimba Cabaret is extraordinarily fun—it's beautiful artistry in support of humor, community, and touching themes."

-"From a total height of almost 7 feet, Calhoon sang about wanting to dance with somebody, sweeping around the stage in heels that mirrored the confidence in his own voice." - Huntington News Review, 9/2016
+"From a total height of 7 feet, Calhoon sang about wanting to dance with somebody, sweeping around the stage in heels that mirrored the confidence in his own voice." - Huntington News Review, 9/2016